 Dealing with depression or a similar mood disorder isn’t easy.
 When left untreated, depression can quickly escalate and interfere with every aspect of life, from your social relationships and career prospects to your personal interests and ambitions.

 To help treat depressive disorders, many doctors prescribe antidepressants.
-These drugs work by physically altering parts of your brain to balance neurotransmitters, or chemicals that affect your mood and emotions.
+These drugs work by physically altering parts of your brain to balance neurotransmitters or chemicals that affect your mood and emotions.
 The main neurotransmitters they alter include:

 Despite what the name may lead you to believe, antidepressants are actually used to treat a wide range of conditions other than depression.

-The most well-known use for antidepressants is treating depression, a mood disorder that causes a lack of interest in hobbies and a general hopelessness.
+The most well-known use for antidepressants is treating depression, a mood disorder that causes a lack of interest in hobbies and general hopelessness.
 Antidepressants are also used to treat the following:

-When it comes to antidepressants, there’s no universal solution — based on factors like age, symptoms and medical history, your doctor will prescribe a certain type and brand.
+When it comes to antidepressants, there’s no universal solution — based on factors like age, symptoms, and medical history, your doctor will prescribe a certain type and brand.

 There are five different classes of antidepressants, each of which has its own unique mechanisms to help treat mood disorders.
 These classes include: